danielbodnar/awesome-stars/README.md

 ## firefox

+- [shridhar-tl/jira-assistant](https://github.com/shridhar-tl/jira-assistant) - Repository containing source code of Jira Assistant browser extension.
+This is also used to track bugs related to the extension.
 - [svandragt/fafi](https://github.com/svandragt/fafi) - Web content indexing and search tool
 - [Offerel/SyncMarks-Extension](https://github.com/Offerel/SyncMarks-Extension) - Browser Webextension for Firefox, Edge or Chromium derivatives to sync your bookmarks with a private backend.
 - [kyle-n/WebExtensionTemplate](https://github.com/kyle-n/WebExtensionTemplate) - Create a browser extension for Chrome, Firefox and Safari in no time.